What is a Rental Guarantee? Are Rental Garantees Ever Worwhile?

 A rental guarantee can take many forms.
 It might be an insurance product, it might be tied to the value of the property, it might be something offered by a letting agent.
-The truth is, some rental guarantees are worth having, but most are not.
-The trick, as always, is to know exactly what you are signing up for and why it is being offered in the first place.
+The truth is, some rental guarantees are worth having, but most are not so you need to know exactly what you are signing up for.

 Rob: Hi, it's Rob from Property Investments UK.
 In today's video we're going to be looking at how rental guarantees can work with investment properties - specifically serviced accommodation - and how strong are they?